mwvgroup/Photometric-Classification/docs/source/project_notes/literature.rst

 introduction of human bias is negligible so long as only one person is used.

-Non-intrinsic features that overlap with the features we are interested in are replaced with a psedo continuum (linear interpolation) between the contaminating feature's start and end points.
+Non-intrinsic features that overlap with the features we are interested in are replaced with a pseudo continuum (linear interpolation) between the contaminating feature's start and end points.
 Since the paper is interesting in feature depth and not width, the effects of this de-resolution are negligible.